 Heated towel bars are a nice luxury but be sure to buy an energy efficient model and use a timer.
 Keep an eye on winter appliances like heated driveways and roof de-icers, too.
 If you forget to turn them off, their operation can be hard to detect after snow and ice have melted away, so set alerts to remind you to check on them.

 Space heaters are another expensive approach to keeping your home warm.
 Find the safest and most energy-efficient models, and put heaters on timers so they’re not running continuously after you’ve left the room or the house.
-Smart plugs like the Belkin Wemo Mini or the TP-Link Kasa are a simple, inexpensive option to control the heater from a smartphone app or via Amazon Alexa.
+Smart plugs like the Belkin Wemo Mini or the TP-Link Kasa are a simple, inexpensive option to control the heater directly from the Sense app or via voice control with Amazon Alexa or Google Assistant.

 Maintain your appliances